 There Is No Playbook Except the One You Write

 School taught us that life has a playbook, follow it accordingly and you'll be comfortable.
 Now we're seeing people who seemingly did all the right things lose their jobs after decades of service.
 Or perhaps the company itself closed.
 Perennially safe spaces experienced massive layoffs.
 We define comfort as predictability, yet what is predictable in an unpredictable world?
-It's not that comfort is impossible, but we must first break out of our predetermined linear worldview.

 My Friend Peat

 Last time I saw Peat, he was like the rest of us, an oddball.
-We played Dungeons & Dragons, Mortal Kombat, watched anime, read comic books, and mostly avoided going to class.
+We played Dungeons & Dragons, watched anime, read comic books, and mostly avoided going to class.
 Peat came off to me as contemplative, curious, and full of energy.
 Peat always had an interest in new things, but not like the rest of us.
 We were only interested in what entertainment value they held.
 Peat was more interested in what they were capable of.

 We weren't going to an academically competitive high school.
 Peat wasn't an exceptional student as far as I could tell.
 A few years after high school, I heard Peat was living in New Zealand.
 I figured he was stalling on "growing up" and trying to find himself.
 We connected for a bit while I was in college.
 Even back then I was blogging, though "blogging" had yet to become a term.
 Peat was doing some stuff with computers, I didn't really understand it, but he offered to host my website.
 (At the time I didn't even know what "hosting" meant.)
 I remember I declined and I didn't talk to him again until years later.